 4. Becoming a Mastermind coach with The Foundation

-When I measured my body fat in January 2014, I was around 25.1% body fat, which is in Average zone according to American Council on Exercise.
+When I measured my body fat in January 2014, I was around 25.1% body fat, which is in the Average zone according to American Council on Exercise.
 When I recently measured in mid-December 2014, I was 21.4%, which is in the Fitness zone.
-My goal now is to acheive and maintain 19% body fat by June 1, 2015 and be in the Athlete zone.
+My goal now is to achieve and maintain 19% body fat by June 1, 2015, and be in the Athlete zone.

 - 460 lbs leg press